ucb-substrate/substrate2/docs/substrate/docs/introduction/inverter.md

 If all goes well, the test above should print the inverter dimensions with the minimum rise/fall time difference.

-A full, runnable example for this tutorial is in our [test suite](https://github.com/substrate-labs/substrate2/tree/main/tests/src/shared/inverter).
+A full, runnable example for this tutorial is in our test suite.
+The inverter block and testbench are [here](https://github.com/substrate-labs/substrate2/tree/main/tests/src/shared/inverter);
+the unit test is [here](https://github.com/substrate-labs/substrate2/blob/main/tests/src/sim/spectre.rs).